accordproject/template-archive/README.md

 ```

 ### Execute
-Use the execute command to load a template from a directory on disk, instantiate a clause based on input text, and then invoke the clause using an incoming JSON payload.
+Use the `cicero execute` command to load a template from a directory on disk, instantiate a clause based on input text, and then invoke the clause using an incoming JSON payload.

 ```
 data.json: